Ohio Nurse Aide Registry

 Questions, Comments, Suggestions

-Message: I was a CNA in PA and my certificate expired in 2005.
-I now live in Ohio and wanted to know if I have to start all over or if I can just take the CNA exam.
-I have just graduated from Southwestern College in Franklin Ohio where I received a Medical Assistant diploma.
+I was a CNA in PA but my certification expired.
+I now live in Ohio and wanted to know if I have to start all over again.
+Can I just take the CNA exam in Ohio?

-Message: What type of work qualifications do I need to become a CNA program coordinator for an approved training and competency evaluation program?
+What type of work experience is required to become a CNA program coordinator for an approved training and competency evaluation program in Ohio?

 CNA Resources